-- Pale skin.
-A draughir's skin is usually pallid, pale or discoloured as if from ill health.
+A draughir's skin is usually pallid, pale or discoloured as if from ill-health.
 You can use white or yellow make-up to lighten or jaundice the skin tone.
 You can paint every inch of your skin bone-white, but if you do this, then avoid leaving your neck visible and unpainted, as it undermines the appearance.
 The alternative is to apply make-up more traditionally to lighten the skin tones and give your skin a deathly pallor, if you do this then you can blend in the make-up rather than trying to cover all visible skin.

-- Hollow, deep-set eyes.
 Some draughir have unnaturally hollow and deep-set eyes.
-You can achieve this look by using makeup to darken the eye-sockets to make them look deeper or use prosthetics to build up the brow and cheekbones to achieve a more pronounced effect.
+You can achieve this look by using makeup to darken the eye-sockets to make them look deeper or using prosthetics to build up the brow and cheekbones to achieve a more pronounced effect.

 Draughir blood influences the character of the one who possesses it.
 Not every draughir expresses these effects to the same degree, but characters who demonstrate these roleplaying trappings possess stronger lineage than those who do not.

-- Draughir are cold.
 Draughir are not unemotional, they are capable of feeling jealous, angry, triumphant and many other emotions.
 But almost all draughir find it hard to experience any pleasure from the emotions of others: neither empathy nor sympathy are part of their nature.
-They are not naive or ignorant, they recognize and understand the emotions that others are feeling, they simply are not moved by them in any way.
-This makes it easy for them to disregard the feelings of others; when a village is starving to death a draughir will suggest eating the dead without a second thought, and will do it themself even if the rest of the village reacts with revulsion.
+They are not naive or ignorant, they recognise and understand the emotions that others are feeling, they simply are not moved by them in any way.
+This makes it easy for them to disregard the feelings of others; when a village is starving to death a draughir will suggest eating the dead without a second thought, and will do it themselves even if the rest of the village reacts with revulsion.

-- Draughir may degenerate into madness.
-Some draughir become increasingly preoccupied with preparing for external threats, to the point of paranoia.
-They rarely become delusional, but they become incapable of accepting risks and incapable of trusting people who are not a part of their circle.
+Some draughir become increasingly preoccupied with preparing for external threats, to the point where it dominates their behaviour.
+They become incapable of accepting risks and incapable of trusting people who are not a part of their circle.
 They will go to any lengths to protect their own and they view most outsiders as irrelevant at best, little more than lumps of meat while those that are notable all become potential threats or dangers.
 Lone draughir or individuals who have contact only with other draughir seem to be particularly prone to this madness, which is why most draughir seek out human company.

-Draughir are as warm blooded and vital as any human, although they sometimes have corpse-like appearance.
-They mate and breed just like humans.
+Draughir are as warm-blooded and vital as any human, although they sometimes have a corpse-like appearance.
+They reproduce like any other human.
 While a few draughir – especially those of strong lineage – are born with clear draughir marks, others appear entirely human but undergo a transformation in later life (before they reach maturity).